tum-ens/urbs/doc/theorydoc/intro.rst

   modeled spatial vertices.
 * Storages, which allow the storage of a single type of commodity.
 * DSM potentials, which make the time shifting of demands possible.

+In the documentation the greek letters are used exclusively for the variables.
+For the parameters latin letters are used.